Senate District 6

 - Championed the passage of three separate school and library bond measures creating a $300 million investment in education — including the construction of three new schools, modernization on every school campus, and halting the closure of three public libraries citywide.

-- Built seven new city parks including a regional park.
+- Built nine new city parks including a regional park.

 - Established a public safety career pathway program on the campus of Sacramento’s most populated high school.